-While we’re grateful for the extra precaution airports are taking to ensure our safety, it’s safe to say that that element of our travel day can be fairly unpleasant–especially if you’ve a troupe to look out for and a plane to catch.
-The next time you’re traveling en famille, try to remember the 3 Ps before you head to the airport, and hopefully you’ll all sail right through…
+While we’re grateful for the extra precaution airports are taking to ensure our safety, it’s safe to say that that element of our travel day can be fairly unpleasant.
+But the next time you’re traveling with your kids, try to remember the “3 Ps” before you head to the airport.
+You should all sail right through…

-Tips for Airport Security with Babies and Toddlers… The 3 Ps!
+Tips to Clear Airport Security with Babies and Toddlers: The 3 Ps!

 Arrive early.
 Have all your documents handy.
 Forgo fashion for shoes that you can slip on and off easily.
 Make sure your older kids haven’t packed toy guns or anything that remotely resembles a weapon of any kind.
 It’ll be taken.